-The most Googled weight loss questions
+The most googled weight loss questions

 6. Which are the best fruits for weight loss? – 4.7K

-For effective weight loss, some of the best fruits to include in the diet are grapefruit, apples, berries, pineapples and stone fruits like peaches and plums.
+For effective weight loss, some of the best fruits to include in the diet are grapefruit, apples, berries, pineapples and stone fruits such as peaches and plums.

 “These fruits are low in calories and create a feeling of fullness,” the experts say.